Suu Kyi Victory Expected As Voting Underway In Myanmar

 The court sought the law ministry’s response after going through a statement by the World Health Organisation, which has declared virginity testing as unscientific, medically unnecessary and unreliable.

-Voting began Sunday morning in Myanmars elections, with the ruling party of Nobel Peace Prize laureate Aung San Suu Kyi heavily favored to be returned to power.
+Yangon (AP) Voting began Sunday morning in Myanmar's elections, with the ruling party of Nobel Peace Prize laureate Aung San Suu Kyi heavily favoured to be returned to power.
 More than 90 parties are competing for seats in the lower and upper houses of the national Parliament.
+There are more than 37 million people eligible to vote, including 5 million first-time voters.
+Fear of the coronavirus and safety measures put in place to contain it may hurt voter turnout.
+Suu Kyi's National League for Democracy party won the last elections in 2015 in a landslide, ending more than five decades of military-directed rule in the country..

 - FOLLOW US ON: